isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 bed bug's
 wax and thus enhance speedier desiccation.
 - Cimexadust is finely ground dust that sticks on a bed bug's body (via electrostatic attraction) and breaks its exoskeleton (cuticle) to dehydrate the bug to its death.
 Keep off kids and pets.
-The�silica dust, which you'll puff onto the
+Thesilica dust, which you'll puff onto the
 [bug's hiding areas, will dry on the bug's exoskeleton](https://pestpolicy.com/what-causes-bed-bugs/) and thus dehydrate it to cause its death.
-It comes with a�puffer and applicator.
+It comes with apuffer and applicator.
-You may use a�paintbrush to spread the dust thinly onto crevices and�baseboards that the bed bugs will be hiding or moving around.
+You may use apaintbrush to spread the dust thinly onto crevices andbaseboards that the bed bugs will be hiding or moving around.
 Luckily, silica isn't toxic to human beings but wear a mask.
 The Good:
 - Viable for about ten years if left undisturbed.
 - Silica-based hence kills by dehydrating the bed bugs.